-Quick and easy oven-baked chicken skewers, coated in shawarma-inspired spices and served with a lovely Tabbouleh salad.
+Quick and easy oven-baked shawarma chicken kebabs, with chicken cubes, coated in shawarma-inspired spices and served with a lovely Tabbouleh salad.
 A great weeknight dinner!

 This quick and easy weeknight meal was inspired by a take-out meal I enjoyed from one of my favourite local restaurants.
 I added a delicious tabbouleh salad to the plate, which is a lovely combination of grains, parsley, tomatoes, cucumber, onion and feta, all tossed in a simple oil and red wine vinegar dressing.
 (Tabbouleh is one of my favourite salads, so even if you aren’t convinced to make the chicken, do try the tabbouleh!).